March of Remembrance and Hope: History and Founding

-From 2007 to 2011 the program was run annually in Canada for Canadian university students, by the Canadian Centre for Diversity, with the cooperation of other organizations.
-In 2013, CCD transferred the program over to March of the Living Canada.
-The major funder of the Canadian program is the Azrieli Foundation, founded by Canadian Holocaust survivor, David Azrieli, which is a Canadian philanthropic organization that supports a wide range of initiatives and programs, among which include Holocaust commemoration and education.
+From 2007 to 2011, the program was operated annually in Canada for Canadian university students by the Canadian Centre for Diversity, in cooperation with partner organizations.
+In 2013, the Canadian Centre for Diversity transferred responsibility for the program to March of the Living Canada.
+The Canadian program was initially funded by the Azrieli Foundation, a philanthropic organization founded by Holocaust survivor David Azrieli, which supports a range of initiatives, including Holocaust education and commemoration.
+Other Canadian Jewish Foundations and philanthropists later began funding the program as well, including the Scotiabank Foundation, the Ben & Hilda Katz Foundation, the Gerald Schwartz, Honey and Barry Sherman & Heather Reisman Foundation, the Larry & Judy Tanenbaum Foundation, the Ira Gluskin & Maxine Granovsky Gluskin Foundation and Holocaust survivor, philanthropist, and past MRH participant, Joseph Gottdenker.